 We believe that equal employment opportunity is a fundamental principle and do not tolerate discrimination against any person on the basis of race, color, religious creed, sex, age, gender, gender identity, national origin, ancestry, present or past history of mental disability, learning disability, physical disability, marital status, pregnancy, genetic information, sexual orientation or any other protected characteristic as established by law, in recruiting, hiring, compensation, benefits, termination or any other terms or conditions of employment.
 Our employees have multiple avenues available through which concerns or inappropriate behavior can be reported, including a confidential hotline.
-All concerns or reports of inappropriate behavior are promptly investigated with appropriate action taken to address such concerns or behavior.
+Any concerns or reports of inappropriate behavior would be promptly investigated with appropriate action taken to address such concerns or behavior.

 We are committed to maintaining a work culture that treats all employees fairly and with respect, promotes inclusivity and provides equal opportunities for advancement based on merit.
-Our workforce diversity has increased during the year ended December 31, 2022.
-Of the 74 full-time corporate employees employed by us at February 10, 2023, women constituted approximately 49% of our workforce, which is an increase from 44% in the prior year.
-Individuals who identify as traditionally underrepresented races or ethnicities constituted approximately 22% of our workforce, an increase from 13% in the prior year.
+Our workforce diversity has increased during the year ended December 31, 2023.
+Of the 78 full-time corporate employees employed by us at February 9, 2024, women constituted approximately 45% of our workforce.
+Individuals who identify as traditionally underrepresented races or ethnicities constituted approximately 22% of our workforce.
 We intend to continue using a combination of targeted recruiting, talent development and internal promotion strategies to expand the diversity of our employee base across all roles and functions.